astuder/Inside-EZRadioPRO/README.md

 Reverse engineering the SiLabs EZRadioPRO family of RF ICs with the goal of writing custom firmware patches.

-To avoid copyright violations, this repository does not contain firmware images.
-Use the provided tools to extract and analyze your own images.
+To avoid copyright violations, this repository does not contain firmware images or documents auto-generated from SiLabs binaries.
+Use the provided Python scripts to extract firmware images or generate documentation.

-Pull requests are welcome.
+Pull requests are welcome, especially [reverse engineering notes](docs/regs) that augment documentation.

 ## Progress

-- Dump all memory address spaces, including CODE and NVRAM
+- Dump all memory address spaces, including CODE and NVM
   - Si4362-B1B, Si4362-C2A, Si4460-C2A, Si4463-B1B, Si4467-A2A
 - Run custom code on radio IC
 - Analyze and annotate large parts of the firmware using radare2